Stock market today: Wall Street rises ahead of what's hoped to be the last Fed rate hike in a while

 The BlackRock strategists also warn profits may be under pressure in the second half of the year as increased wages for workers eat into profit margins.

-The big run for stocks in the S&P 500 this year also leaves the market looking expensive compared with history, even outside the big seven stocks that have driven most of the gains, according to Doug Ramsey, chief investment officer of The Leuthold Group.
+The big run for stocks in the S&P 500 this year also leaves them looking expensive compared with history, even outside the big seven stocks that have driven most of the gains, according to Doug Ramsey, chief investment officer of The Leuthold Group.

 He calls this “another chance to buy high” after the market’s rebound from the 2020 COVID crash.